spectaprod/proposals/internal/2023_q1_spectaprod.md

 * [Atomic Swaps](https://trello.com/c/o9l91FLG) - The MVP is near completion, needing some final QA and a functionality.
 The future state is uncertain, but my goals is get it across the line and decide "what next" later.
 * [Goal/Challenge Platform](https://trello.com/c/8Hy6K7fE) - This MVP has more development, depending on pace I hope we can have a release by early Q2.
 I see this as a easy, socially shareable, means of introducing new user to Dash and even crypto in general.
 * [Decentralized Dynamic Application Infrastructure](https://trello.com/c/q16cvr5A) - Same status as the above.
 I see tremendous opportunity with this bounty to give developers a quick means of building on Platform.
-* [Dashmate Bug Fixes, Improvements & Innovations](https://trello.com/c/11azWJXT) - This caries the endorsement and priority from critical developers within the Dash ecosystem.
+* [Dashmate Bug Fixes, Improvements & Innovations](https://trello.com/c/11azWJXT) - This bounty is a direct collaboration with DCG, and they set and maintain the internal priorities that result in the specific tasks.
 * [Platform Console](https://trello.com/c/Xezls3IC) - This bounty was original to dashameter and has been picked back up by emmanualeclipse.
 It is to create a Dash Platform wallet, identity, username, contract, and document all from a web browser with no coding required

 ### Budget Request